JulianEducation/CommandLineBasics/shell.md

 We have only scratched the surface on regular expressions.

 They can be used to perform lots of menial text matching that would otherwise be tedious to do "manually".
-We'll see how they can be used from Python as well, where the syntax is very similar to what we've used with `grep`.
+They can be used from Python as well, where the syntax is very similar to what we've used with `rg`.

 Regular expressions have a reputation for being easily overcomplicated -- meaning it's easy to write an incomprehensible long regular expression which you will have a hard time diagnosing when it doesn't behave as you expect.